 1.1.
-Legal Status of PCP:
+Legal Status of NHI Contracted MOH PCP:

-The PCP should be an established legal institution under the Companies Act and recognized by the Government of Belize (Ministry of Health) as an official health facility authorized to provide health services.
-The PCP will display at its facility and present to the NHI, a copy of this certification of this registration as a pre-requisite for entering into any contractual agreement with the NHI.
+The PCP should be an established legal institution recognized by the Government of Belize (Ministry of Health) as an official health facility providing publicly funded services.
+A prerequisite for entering into any contractual agreement with the NHI will be the establishment of a Bank Account in a private institution.
+The procedure must include approval from the Ministry of Health who in turn must get approval from the Financial Secretary in writing.
+Such account will be under the name of the PCP facility.
 All personnel working with the PCP should be licensed and registered as per rules and procedures governing the professional body and should be submitted to NHI as part of the registration process (to be recognized as an official NHI registered provider).
-The application will be made through the PCP Administrator where the person is to provide service.
+The application will be made through the PCP where the person is to provide service.